gregorriegler/gregorriegler.github.io/_drafts/2023-01-10-solo-programming-considered-bad.md

 Use metaphors and pick people up where they are.

 ### So, it's all About Human Interaction
-Be kind and treat each other with [consideration and respect](https://www.youtube.com/watch?v=oq42E51Ufnk).
+Treat each other with [kindness, consideration and respect](https://www.youtube.com/watch?v=oq42E51Ufnk).
-Make people feel safe to contribute, and welcome and reward all forms of contribution, including questions.
+Make people feel safe to contribute, and welcome all forms of contribution, including questions.
+Reward a contribution, especially if it makes the person feel unsure.
-It is okay not to know something or not to understand it.
+It is perfectly fine not to know something or not to "get it".
 Be a hero and ask the first question to make others feel confident as well.
-Reward a contribution, especially if it makes the person feel unsure.
 Be open to examining and evaluating potentially disruptive ideas, even if they come up suddenly.
 Creating a supportive environment that encourages people to contribute will help ensure that the best ideas and insights from all team members are incorporated into the code.
 It seems like social skills are the name of the game.